Enealor/PyTorch-SM3/README.md

  this case.

 # Differences
- The TensorFlow version mentions that exponential moving averages can be used if desired.
+ The version presented by the original authors mentions that the optimization algorithm can be modified to use exponential moving averages.
 I incorporated this into the optimizer.
-If `beta = 0`, then the accumulated gradient squares is used.
-If `beta > 0`, then exponential moving averages are used.
-The authors of the paper found that `beta = 0` was superior for their experiments in translation and language models.
+If `beta = 0`, then the accumulated gradient squares method (i.e. the default SM3 method) is used.
+If `beta > 0`, then the updates use exponential moving averages instead.
+The authors found that `beta = 0` was superior for their experiments in translation and language models.

 # Distilled wisdom from authors
- Their full advice can be seen in the paper and implementation.
-Here are two points they emphasize that are should be repeated.
+ Their full advice can be seen in the sources above.
+Here are two points they emphasize.
 ## Learning rate warm-up
  They prefer using a learning rate that quadratically ramps up to the full learning rate.
 As I understand, this is done using